drupol/master-thesis/src/thesis/2-reproducibility.typ

 software security and transparency.
 This requirement marks a significant advancement in enhancing the integrity and security of software, ensuring that all components are meticulously documented and traceable throughout the software lifecycle.
-While the #gls("CRA") encompasses various provisions, much of it will become enforceable three years after its passage, likely in early 2027.
+While the #gls("CRA") includes multiple measures, most will take effect three years after its passage, likely in early 2027.
+Specifically, regarding #gls("SBOM"), the following applies to products with digital elements
-Specifically, regarding #gls("SBOM"), the following applies to products with digital elements available: #quote[identify and document vulnerabilities and components contained in products with digital elements, including by drawing up a software bill of materials in a commonly used and machine-readable format covering at the very least the top-level dependencies of the products]
+available: #quote[identify and document vulnerabilities and components contained in products with digital elements, including by drawing up a software bill of materials in a commonly used and machine-readable format covering at the very least the top-level dependencies of the products]
 #cite(<CRA>, supplement: "Annex I, Part II (1)", form:"normal").

 ==== Supply Chain <ch2-supply-chain>

-A software application is composed of many components, each of which is developed by different teams or organisations.
+A software application consists of multiple components, each developed by different teams or organizations.
 These components are then composed together into a final product, which is the software application itself.
-This process is known as the
+This process is known as the #emph[software supply chain]
-#emph[software supply chain] #cite(<malka-hal-04482192>, form: "normal").
+#cite(<malka-hal-04482192>, form: "normal").

 Contemporary software development leverages the concepts of composability and reusability, preferring the integration and reuse of existing libraries over developing new functionalities from scratch.
 This methodology enhances productivity and contributes to the creation of more reliable software by allowing each component to concentrate on executing a specific function effectively.
-Nevertheless, this reliance on external components leads to the accumulation of both direct and indirect dependencies, complicating the software supply chain significantly.
+This reliance on external components results in the accumulation of direct and indirect dependencies, adding complexity to the software supply chain.
 The build environments, which encompass all necessary components and their precise versions for software compilation, become intricate and difficult to replicate across different systems and over time.
-This growing complexity, "politely called #emph[dependency management]"
-#cite(<8509170>, form:"normal") but more colloquially known as
-#emph[dependency hell], is a phenomenon that developers have become all too
+This growing complexity, "politely called #emph[dependency management]" #cite(<8509170>, form:"normal") but more colloquially known as #emph[dependency hell], is a phenomenon that developers have become all too familiar with.
-familiar with.
 While Semantic Versioning (@package-managers) offers a strategy to mitigate these issues, it alone is insufficient to ensure reproducibility
 #cite(<TSE2019>, form: "normal", supplement: [p.11]).

 To illustrate this concept, the graph in